Skip to main content

 Guide Map

-1. Setup & Scaffolding - Initialize the project and dependencies.
+1. Setup & Scaffolding - Project compiles, Ormed is initialized.

-2. Models & Codegen - Define your data structure.
+2. Models & Codegen - Models + generated ORM/DTO artifacts exist.

-3. Migrations & Seed Data - Prepare your database.
+3. Migrations & Seed Data - Database can be rebuilt deterministically.

-4. Server & Web Routes - Build the web application.
+4. Server & Web Routes - HTML and JSON route handlers are wired.

-6. Templates & Storage - UI and file handling.
+6. Templates & Storage - UI templates and upload flow are integrated.

-8. CLI & Runbook - Manage the app.
+8. CLI & Runbook - Day-to-day operational workflow is repeatable.

 Project Layout